Table of Contents

 external source of truly random data, we could make it an

-and get truly random,
+instance of RandomGen and get truly random,

 instead of merely pseudorandom, values.

-Another typeclass, Random
+Another typeclass, Random,

 indicates how to generate random values of a particular type.

-The module defines Random
+The module defines Random instances for all of

 the usual simple types.